robcardenasr/personal_website/research.md

 1. **"Environmental efficiency in the salmon industry.
 An exploratory analysis around the ISA virus and subsequent regulations in Chile"**.
 With  César Salazar and Mónica M. Jaime. <span style="color:blue">Under Review in Environment, Development and Sustainability</span>.

 2.  **"Intrahousehold Bargaining Power and Time Allocation for Multiple Activities"**.
-With Manuel Barrientos, Felipe Vasquez-Lavin and Roberto D. Ponce. <span style="color:blue">Submitted to Journal of Policy Analysis and Management</span>.
+With Manuel Barrientos, Felipe Vasquez-Lavin and Roberto D. Ponce. <span style="color:blue">Submitted to Journal of Development Economics</span>.

 ### Working papers